John J.G. Reijmer

 • Fracture development in carbonates.

 John’s hobbies include visiting music concerts (pop- and classical), theatre plays, cabaret/comedy acts, and ballet performances; Amsterdam is a superb, international-orientated town to pursue all these activities.
 I also love attending soccer games.
 Once in a while I visit the home games of Ajax Amsterdam (Dutch Champion 2022), a great soccer club, with old-time friends.
-Feijenoord-Rotterdam (Dutch Champion 2017) is one of my other Dutch favourites.
-German soccer clubs that have my interest are Borussia Dortmund, Schalke 04 (both Bundesliga), and Holstein Kiel (2nd division).
-In addition I love to read, do some painting, and do some occasional cycling and jogging.
+Feijenoord-Rotterdam (Dutch Champion 2017 and 2023) is one of my other Dutch favourites.
+German soccer clubs that have my interest are Borussia Dortmund, St, Pauli (both Bundesliga), and Schalke 04, Holstein Kiel (both 2nd division).
+In addition, I love to read, do some painting (water colours), together with weekly personal training and fitness training (twice a week) and some occasional cycling.